🔑 Key Points

 While there are contributing factors, including: The availability of quality wood (aka tone woods), modern manufacturing being less reliant on the luthier’s skills and experience, better quality guitars tend to be played more, are less likely to be discarded and are taken better care of.
 The single most important reason acoustic guitars sound better as they get older is the aging of the wood used to construct the body, namely the soundboard, or ‘top wood’.
 As wood ages it loses moisture, it becomes lighter, while retaining overall stiffness and strength.
 As a result the sound board becomes more resonant.

 It’s a given, that most guitarists believe that acoustic guitars sound better with age.
 But is this really the case?

-Obviously with age and scarcity (as is the case with pre-war Martin’s or Gibson’s) there is also a higher value placed on the guitar’s vintage, which can do funny things to people’s ears.
-But all things being equal, like an aged wine, older guitars tend to feel and sound more mature, exhibiting a more complex tonal flavor and responsiveness as the years pass.
+With age comes scarcity, which leads to a higher value placed on the guitar’s vintage, and this can do funny things to people’s ears, but all things being equal, like an aged wine, most older guitars do tend to exhibit a more complex tonal flavor and greater responsiveness as the years pass.

 When a guitar becomes too ‘wet’ it loses a degree of responsiveness and clarity, muddying the sound.
 Alternatively, if the guitar becomes too low in relative moisture there is an increased risk of cracks developing in the finish, requiring repair.